Kalispell Fire Department

 “Protecting Our Community With The Highest Level of Professionalism”.

 We accomplish our mission through highly trained fire fighters, a focus on community education and nationally recognized emergency medical skills.

 • Personal Responsibility

 • Improve the performance of Fire Department personnel

 • Become visible and active in the Community

 The Kalispell Firefighters do much more than just fight fires.
 They provide a wide variety of services within the community such as:

-In 2010 the Kalispell Fire Department responded to a total of 2744 incidents.
+In 2015 the Kalispell Fire Department responded to a total of 3283 incidents.
 These numbers reflect fire, Hazardous Materials, technical rescue and EMS type of calls.
-With these numbers we average a call volume of 8 calls per day.
+With these numbers we average a call volume of 9 emergency responses per day.
 In addition the typical Kalispell fire fighter averages a yearly total of 300 documented training hours.

 FIRE SUPPRESSION OPERATIONS